 If you’re a huge Star Wars fan, you surely won’t miss the chance to visit this while in Dingle.
 There’s a viewpoint which talks about The Last Jedi film set and which specific spot is in the movie.
 To get to the location, you have to walk downhill.

-Prepare to drive a longer stretch of narrow asphalted roads as you will be heading to Ireland’s highest mountain pass.
+Prepare to drive a long stretch of narrow asphalted roads as you will be heading to Ireland’s highest mountain pass.
 You’ll have to drive slowly and with extra caution here to avoid road accidents.
 From the top, you can see a wonderful view of the coast.

 You can catch sunsets in this ferry pier.
 It is located in the town of Dunquin- just in the Slea Head Drive loop.
 If you want to take Instagram-worthy shots, this location is picture-perfect.
 In fact, it is one of the iconic “postcard” destinations shot in Ireland.